kora-projects/kora-docs/mkdocs/docs/en/documentation/camunda8-worker.md

 #### Result { #result }

-You can also execute a job with some result of the job execution and pass it as a variable to process context.
+You can not only execute work, but also return the result as variables to the process context.

-The result can be returned as a `Map<String, Object>` describing the JSON structure of the response.
+The result can be returned as a `Map<String, Object>` that describes the `JSON` response structure.

 ===! ":fontawesome-brands-java: `Java`"